python/cpython/Doc/library/http.cookiejar.rst

    (ie. cookies received in a :mailheader:`Set-Cookie` header with a version cookie-attribute of 1) to Netscape cookies by setting the version attribute of the :class:`Cookie` instance to 0.
-The default value is :const:`None`, in which case :rfc:`2109` cookies are downgraded if and only if :rfc:`2965` handling is turned off.
-Therefore, :rfc:`2109` cookies are downgraded by default.
+The default value is :const:`None`, in which case RFC 2109 cookies are downgraded if and only if :rfc:`2965` handling is turned off.
+Therefore, RFC 2109 cookies are downgraded by default.

 General strictness switches: